No court application is necessary for a separation – it simply occurs once a couple decides not to live together as a couple anymore.

 - when the children will spend time with each parent for now

 - how you, your spouse and any children will be financially supported during this time

 The following information on the family home only applies to couples who are married or have lived together as spouses for two years or more.

-Until there is a court order or an agreement both spouses have an equal right to live in the family home.
-This means that neither spouse is required to leave the house.
-Even still, many couples will reach an agreement, at least for the short-term, about which party will remain in the home and which party will move out.
+Until there is a court order or an agreement, both spouses have an equal right to live in the family home.
+This means that neither spouse is required to leave the home.
+Even so, many couples will reach an agreement, at least for the short-term, about which party will remain in the home and which party will move out.